neilck/paste-review-reminder/README.md

 1. Install the extension
 2. Write or paste code as usual
-3. When you paste or generate a large block of code, it will be automatically marked for review
+3. When you paste or generate a large block of code, it will be automatically highlighted
-4. Review the code when you're ready
+4. Review the code at your convenience
+5. Move your cursor through the highlighted lines to dismiss them one-by-one, or
-5. Click "Dismiss Review Reminder" to remove the markers
+6. Click "Dismiss All Review Highlights" to remove the entire region

 ## Supported Languages

-The extension supports multiple programming languages with appropriate region comment syntax:

-- TypeScript/JavaScript (and React variants)
-- C#
-- Python
-- Java
-- C/C++
-- PHP
-- Go
-- Rust
-- And more...
+The extension works with **all file types** - no language-specific configuration needed!

 ## Commands

-- `Paste Review Reminder: Dismiss Region` - Remove review markers from the current region
+- `Paste Review Reminder: Dismiss Review Highlights` - Remove highlights from the region containing your cursor

-You can also click the CodeLens "❌ Dismiss Review Reminder" that appears above each marked region.
+You can also click the CodeLens "❌ Dismiss All Review Highlights" that appears above each highlighted region.

 ## Development